jlduan/fba/docs/_build/html/_sources/tutorials/cellplex/SC3_v3_NextGem_DI_CellPlex_Nuclei_30K_Multiplex/tutorial.rst.txt

     The four E18 mouse nuclei samples were multiplexed at equal proportions with 3 CMOs per nuclei sample, resulting in a pooled sample labeled with 12 CMOs.
 Nuclei from the non-multiplexed sample were used as one of the four sample types composing the multiplexed sample.

-Heatmap of relative abundance of features (CMOs) across all cells.
+Heatmap of the relative abundance of features (CMOs) across all cells.
 Each column represents a single cell.
 Multiplets have more than one CMOs.

 .. image:: Pyplot_heatmap_cells_demultiplexed.png
    :alt: Heatmap
    :width: 700px
    :align: center

 t-SNE embedding of cells based on the abundance of features (CMOs, no transcriptome information used).
 Colors indicate the CMO status for each cell, as called by FBA.
 Twelve singlet clusters and cross-oligo multiplet clusters are clearly present.

 .. image:: Pyplot_embedding_cells_demultiplexed.png
    :alt: t-SNE embedding